1175494649/Dell-5570-hackintosh/README.md

 notes :
 latest voodooi2c kexts not working well.
 Using a modified version.

 TO DO List :

-a) Add credits to all that helped me.
-b) Add bios guide patch for DVMT-prealloc and GPIO touchpad.
+1) Add bios guide patch for DVMT-prealloc and GPIO touchpad.

 Working hard to keep this project alive and up to date.
 If you feel like it you can buy me a beer :